egeozcan/ppipe/README.md

 await ppipe(1)
   .pipe(add, 1)
   .pipe(asyncComplexDouble)
-  .result() //promises will be unboxed and properties will be returned as getter functions .pipe(square)
+  //promises will be unboxed and properties will be returned as getter functions
+  //the methods will be available in the chain as well, as shown in the next example .result()
+  .pipe(square)
   .pipe(divide, _, 8)
   .pipe(add, 1); //3